Basil Pesto Star Bread

 Can I use store-bought pesto?

 Sure thing!
-We used our Homemade Basil Pesto recipe for this bread, but if you don’t have fresh basil to make your own, using store-bought will work just fine.
+We used our Homemade Basil Pesto recipe for this bread, but if you don’t have fresh basil to make your own, using store-bought pesto will work just fine.

 I’m confused on how to shape the bread!

 Once the bread is cut, it’s actually really simple!
 Take two pieces right next to each other in each of your hands.
-Then, turn them the opposite way of each other.
+Then, twist them the opposite way of each other.
 Do this twice and then pinch the ends together to create a point!
 (If you’re still confused, watch your wrists!
 Holding the dough before twisting, your wrists will be facing the counter.
 Once twisted, your wrists should be facing the ceiling!)

 Why did the ends of my star come apart while the oven was heating?